shawnweisfeld/vspte/readme.md

     -s, --sln        Required.
 Path to .sln file containing the project you wish to export a template from

-    -p, --project    Required.
-The name of a project for template export
+    -p, --project    The name of a project for template export.
+If omitted all projects in the solution will be exported.

     --vsix           Create VSIX package with project template